 Enforced Method Acting: That look of shock on Atreyu's face and how dazed he looks getting up after he kills Gmork?
 That was real.
 Apparently, they didn't realize how heavy the mechanical wolf puppet could be, and when they shot the scene, it almost knocked out Atreyu's actor.
 They decided not to try for a second shot after he revealed the claws almost poked out one of his eyes too.

-Franchise Killer: The third film thanks to actually being considered worse than Chapter 2 (which is one of the movies to score a zero on Rotten Tomatoes).
-OOC characters and the lack of Atreyu and the series' iconic theme song at the end of the movie (which reused a "Born to Be Wild" rendition) were the final nails in this film's bookcover.
+Franchise Killer: The third film thanks to actually being considered worse than Chapter 2 (which only scored a 14% on Rotten Tomatoes).
+Characters didn't retain their original personalities, Atreyu being absent and the series' iconic theme song at the end of the movie (which reused a "Born to Be Wild" rendition) were the final nails in this film's bookcover.

 The Other Darrin: The second movie has only one of the main actors from the first movie, and the third movie doesn't have any of them.